 A system such as myRENZbox offers enormous potential, including for thyssenkrupp.
 After all, the steel for the doors and housing comes from Eichen and the pieces are finished in Mannheim.
 “We offer uncompromising product quality,” says Raimund Grüttner, purchasing manager at Renz.
 He has been at the company for more than three decades, during which time thyssenkrupp has produced the steel for these products and formed them individually for Renz at the Group’s Service Center.
 The long-standing relationship of trust, which is well past celebrating its silver anniversary, is ultimately the result of close communication between three partners working together.

-“The constant communication is extremely important,” says Achim Peuster, who is responsible for the primary material in thyssenkrupp’s Business Unit Industry.
+“The constant communication is extremely important,” says Achim Peuster, who is responsible for the primary material in thyssenkrupp’s operation Sales Industry.
 That’s because the large quantities of steel from the plant in Eichen have to be assembled flawlessly and delivered at the right time to Renz’s production facilities.
 “Otherwise, the machines stand still,” says Grüttner.

 This is where the team from thyssenkrupp Materials Processing Europe in Mannheim plays a decisive role.
 Branch manager Bernd Tremmel: “Our job as a Service Center is to take the steel delivered from the plant, cut it to size, and deliver it promptly to the customer.”
 The focus is on parameters such as tolerances for thickness and width, but a flawless surface coating is also important.
 For example, Renz has settled on thin sheet coated with Galfan to ensure that the mailboxes and package boxes remain highly durable in the long term.